About the Journal

 Authors who publish on this journal maintain the copyrights.

 Authors are welcome to post pre-submission versions, the original submitted version of the manuscript (preprint) and the final draft post-refereeing (postprint) on a personal website, a collaborative wiki, departmental website, social media websites, institutional repository or non-commercial subject-based repositories.
 Self-archiving can happen only upon the acceptance of the submission.
+Pre-print versions (complied with the Journal's editorial criteria) are released to Authors upon request to the Editorial Office.

 The University of Bologna has an archival arrangement with the National Central Libraries of Florence and Rome within the national project Magazzini Digitali.